 -Reapplication is permissible only once.

-Open for International Students: Applicants from EMBC Member States (Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Luxembourg, Netherlands, Norway, Poland, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey and United Kingdom) and non-EMBC member state (but only if apply to go to a host lab in one of the EMBC Member States) can apply for these endowments.
+Scholarship Open for International Students: Applicants from EMBC Member States (Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Luxembourg, Netherlands, Norway, Poland, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey and United Kingdom) and non-EMBC member state (but only if apply to go to a host lab in one of the EMBC Member States) can apply for these scholarships.

-Description: The EMBO Long-Term Fellowships are awarded for a period of up to two years and support post-doctoral research visits to laboratories throughout Europe and the world.
+Scholarship Description: The EMBO Long-Term Fellowships are awarded for a period of up to two years and support post-doctoral research visits to laboratories throughout Europe and the world.
 International exchange is a key feature in the application process.

 Number of award(s): Not Known